mitre/microsoft-365-foundations-cis-baseline/README.md

 | 9.1.8     | Manual            |
 | 9.1.9     | Manual            |

-For any controls marked as 'Manual', please refer to the following following at [SAF-CLI] (https://saf-cli.mitre.org/) on how to apply manual attestations.
+For any controls marked as 'Manual', please refer to the following following at [SAF-CLI](https://saf-cli.mitre.org/) on how to apply manual attestations to the output of an automated assessment.
 The following [link](https://vmware.github.io/dod-compliance-and-automation/docs/automation-tools/safcli/) that references the SAF-CLI is also useful.